mstevenson/InklewriterUnity/readme.md

 License
 -------

-The InkleSharp source code is licensed under the MIT License.
+The InklewriterUnity source code is licensed under the MIT License.
 Inkle story files may be used commercially with a credit to inkle studios.